 McCrae Homestead and Museum is located down the Mornington Peninsula in the coastal suburb of McCrae.

-The McCrae Homestead, built in 1844 by Andrew and Georgiana McCrae, is one of Victoria's oldest homesteads.
-It is a physical reminder of the early pioneering life, using locally available materials.
+Built in 1844 by Andrew and Georgiana McCrae, it is one of Victoria's oldest homesteads and a physical reminder of the life of early pioneers, using locally available materials.